FEDEPURI97/GestioneSquadreCalcio/GestioneSquadreSerieA/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.PuricellaFederico.my-app-calcio' is invalid and this project uses 'com.PuricellaFederico.my_app_calcio' instead.
+* The original package name 'com.puricellafederico.my-app-calcio' is invalid and this project uses 'com.puricellafederico.my_app_calcio' instead.

 # Getting Started